-The Best Art Museums in Europe for Pablo Picasso Artworks
+Art Museums in Europe with the Best Collection of Picasso Artworks

 Not many artists can boast to seven art museums dedicated to them and their artworks.
 But Pablo Picasso can!
 In fact there are currently six fantastic Picasso Museums in Europe (and a seventh on the way!).
 All of them are dedicated to the Spaniard himself!